-“It is true that I have found a responsum on this very issue written by rabbi Yitzhak from Oppenheim and this is how it goes: The priests that have a tselem in front of them, is it permitted to stand before them and to take of the hat?
+It is true that I have found a responsum on this very issue written by rabbi Yitzhak from Oppenheim and this is how it goes: The priests that have a tselem in front of them, is it permitted to stand before them and to take of the hat?
 I think it is permitted to bow for them and to stand before them and to take off the hat since they do not make themselves an idol, and no one worships them, [and if someone does it is only] because of their prestige, that they are ministers, not because of their cross.
 And I have a proof from the Talmud chapter “Dalet Mitot” (bSan 61b): “It is not permitted to bow, but it is permitted to bow to another human being like you are.
 Can a human being be worshiped as Hamman?
 It is written “You shall not worship them [the idols]” (Ex 20, 4), Therefore, it is permitted to bow in front of someone who is regularly not being worshiped.
-Nevertheless he should close his eyes if he can / as strong as he can, or he may raise up before they come.
-End of quote
+Nevertheless, he should close his eyes if he can / as strong as he can, or he may raise up before they come.